God the Father will never judge anyone; He won’t condemn the wicked. That role He’s committed to His Son. (Jn 5:22)

 Pursuing Christ means taking heed to our ways, being aware of our spiritual health and maintaining a constant goal to be more and more like Christ (1Pe 2:21), putting Him on (Ep 4:24), pretending in some further way to be like Him (1Pe 2:21), to walk as He walked.
 (1Jn 2:6)

-It means to intentionally focus on the nature of Christ, feeding in His majesty, and meditating on the precious promises which enable us to be partakers of His divine nature.
+It means to intentionally focus on the nature of Christ, rejoicing in Him, feeding in His majesty, and meditating on the precious promises which enable us to be partakers of His divine nature.
 (2Pe 1:4) As we behold Him He transforms us into His image, from one stage of holiness to another.
 (2Co 3:18) Every bit of Christ we can find, every step we take towards Him, is a treasure.

 This is a journey no one else can take for us; we are each accountableto God for our walk with Him; we must ponder the path and pursue Him for ourselves.
 Yet we must not isolate ourselves from community in our striving after Christ, for He is in our brothers and sisters, and can even reveal Himself through those outside the faith.
 He is above all, through all, and in us all.
 (Ep 4:6)